Mitigate threats by using Windows 10 security features

 Functions that software vendors can use to build mitigations into apps

 Some of the protections available in Windows 10 are provided through functions that can be called from apps or other software.
 Such software is less likely to provide openings for exploits.
-If you are working with a software vendor, you can request that they include these security-oriented functions in the application.
+If you're working with a software vendor, you can request that they include these security-oriented functions in the application.
 The following table lists some types of mitigations and the corresponding security-oriented functions that can be used in apps.

 Control Flow Guard (CFG) is also an important mitigation that a developer can include in software when it is compiled.
 For more information, see Control Flow Guard, earlier in this topic.